-Coeliac disease (CD) is a chronic disorder caused by hypersensitivity to some of the most common proteins (gluten) in the diet of the European population.
+Celiac disease (CD) is a chronic disorder caused by hypersensitivity to some of the most common proteins (gluten) in the diet of the European population.
 CD affects as much as 1% of the Europeans (2.5 million people) and is the most common food intolerance in Europe.
-If recognised, CD patients have only limited access to safe gluten free products and there is no causal therapy available.
+If recognised, CD patients must follow a strict diet of solely gluten free products and there is no causal therapy available.

-The project is part of the multicenter European project PreventCD (from ‘to prevent coeliac disease’) and is divided in 2 studies: the population study, which is performed in Sweden, and the family study.
-This website of PreventCD will mostly give you information on the family study.
-If you want to have more information of the population study, go to: www.umu.se/phmed/epidemi/celiaki/etics .
-The family study of PreventCD will be performed by 10 European countries and a total of 1000 children will be involved.
-The participating children and mothers will be followed during 1 to 3 years.
-The project will study the influence of the dietary history in the prevention of coeliac disease.
-The idea is if gradually small amounts of food substances are administered, the immune system ‘learns’ not to respond to this substance.
-This is also called ‘desensitisation’ or ‘induction of tolerance’.
-Recent Swedish studies indicate that giving small amounts of gluten to a newborn during the period of breast-feeding may prevent the development of coeliac disease.
-This has never been investigated in children from ‘coeliac disease families’.
+The project is part of the multicenter European project PreventCD (from ‘to prevent coeliac disease’) and is divided in 2 studies: the population study, which was performed in Sweden, and the family study.
+This PreventCD website will mostly give you information on the family study.
+The family study of PreventCD is performed by 10 European countries and a total of 994 children are involved.
+The participating children have been followed since 2007.